umass-cs-377/377-F22/syllabus/syllabus.md

 - **Topic Quizzes**: Topic quizzes will test your knowledge of the material.
 There will be approximately 6 of these assessments.
 They will be multiple choice, true/false, etc. They will be available on Moodle during a 24 hour period.
 Once you start a topic quiz you will have 50 minutes to complete it.

 - **Final Exam**: There will be a final exam for this course that you will complete during the final examination period.
 The final exam will be cumulative and will include a certain percentage of the questions you have already seen on the topic quizzes.
 The final exam will also include some open response questions in addition to multiple choice, true/false, etc. style questions.
 You will have 2 hours to complete the final exam once you start.
+The exam will be take home.

 - **Discussion Exercises**: A discussion exercise is a short activity that will focus on expanding your knowledge in a particular topic area.
 They are often designed to provide guidance for an upcoming project or to enhance your understanding of the content for that week.
 They are graded both automatically and manually.